Conditioning

 Advanced Exercises

-• Backwards throw with a jump to a box and stabilise in quarter squat position (box 12 to 42 inches high)
+- Backwards throw with a jump to a box and stabilise in a quarter squat position (box 12 to 42 inches high).

 Complex Training

-A more advanced training method would be to perform explosive medicine ball exercises after a weightlifting exercise, i.e. Cleans or Back Squats followed by a medicine ball vertical toss.
+A more advanced training method would be to perform explosive medicine ball exercises after a weightlifting exercise, i.e., Cleans or Back Squats, followed by a medicine ball vertical toss.
 This method of training is more commonly known as complex training.
-As a guideline, this type of training should only be employed with athletes with at least five years' experience of performance lifting, other compound lifts, and competent movement patterns.
+As a guideline, this type of training should only be employed with athletes with at least five years of experience in performance lifting, other compound lifts, and competent movement patterns.

 Table 1 - Training parameters for a method